 → SharePoint can stop sync, but can't remote wipe

-→ SharePoint has a work online only option, but this needs a constant internet connection and is slow
+→ SharePoint has a work online only option, but this needs a constant internet connection which may be slow